CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Experiments

 \paragraph{Cross-Fusion Module} Tab. \ref{tab:metric} compares the performance of the model with and without the cross-fusion module.
 It can be observed that directly concatenating multiple features and injecting them into the model leads to a sharp increase in aFID by 10.66, making it the component with the most significant impact on overall performance.
 Combined with other metrics, this shows that the cross-fusion module plays a crucial role in improving both identity preservation and facial palsy feature transfer.
 This feature fusion module effectively enhances the model's ability to learn from multiple features comprehensively.

-\paragraph{Cycle Training Strategy} The design of Cycle Diffusion is intended to improve the training efficiency of the model on limited datasets.
-We conducted comparative experiments to verify the effectiveness of this strategy.
-As shown in Tab. \ref{tab:metric}, the cycle training strategy provides a noticeable performance improvement for the model.
-We tracked the training process and plotted the changes in aFID, with the results shown in Fig. \ref{fig:afid}.
-Compared to the standard diffusion model training strategy, Cycle Diffusion achieves higher training efficiency.
+\paragraph{Cycle Training Strategy} The Cycle Diffusion strategy is designed to enhance training efficiency on limited datasets.
+To validate its effectiveness, we conducted comparative experiments.
+As shown in Tab. \ref{tab:metric}, the cycle training strategy significantly improves the model's performance.
+Additionally, we tracked the training process and plotted the changes in aFID, as illustrated in Fig. \ref{fig:afid}.
+Compared to the standard diffusion model training strategy, Cycle Diffusion demonstrates superior training efficiency.